-Notably, at least once every four years, the Department of Commerce adjusts the maximum civil monetary penalties authorized by statute for inflation, pursuant to the Federal Civil Penalties Inflation Act (Pub.
-L. 101-410) as amended by the Debt Collection Improvement Act of 1996 (Pub.
-L. 104-134).
-The last adjustments made pursuant to this Act occurred on December 7, 2012 (See 77 Fed.
+The Department of Commerce adjusts the maximum civil monetary penalties authorized by statute for inflation, pursuant to the Federal Civil Penalties Inflation Adjustment Act of 1990 (Pub.
+L. 101-410), as amended by the Debt Collection Improvement Act of 1996 (Pub.
+L. 104-134), and the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Pub.
+L. 114-74).
+Under the current methodology, which has been revised since issuance of the 2014 Policy, inflationary adjustments are made annually and adjusted penalties are generally effective not later than January 15 each year.
+The last adjustments made under this Act occurred on February 7, 2019 (See 84 Fed.
 Reg.
-72915)
+2445); these adjustments were delayed due to the partial government shutdown and became effective on March 1, 2019.